-- A) Cycles in the Earth System - 1) Reservoir- A place where matter and/or energy are stored - 2) Water Cycle- Movement of water into and out of the geosphere, hydrosphere, atmosphere, and biosphere - a) Evaporation- Water changing from a liquid to a gas and flying up into the atmosphere - b) Condensation- Water changing from a gas to a liquid and becoming visible (cloud formation) - c) Precipitation- Any form of water that falls to Earth from clouds - d) Transpiration Water vapor released by plants - e) Infiltration- Water soaking into the ground - f) Absorption- Water soaking into plant roots - g) Run-off- water moving across impermeable land - h) Respiration water breathed out of creatures - I) Excretion- water coming out of creatures as solid or liquid waste
+A) Cycles in the Earth System

+1) Reservoir- A place where matter and energy are stored

+2) Water Cycle- Movement of water into and out of the geosphere, hydrosphere, atmosphere, and biosphere

+- a) Evaporation Water changing from a liquid to a gas and flying up into the atmosphere - b) Condensation- Water changing from a gas to a liquid and becoming visible (cloud formation) - c) Precipitation Any form of water that falls to Earth from clouds - d) Transpiration- Water vapor released by plants - e) Infiltration- Water soaking into the ground - f) Absorption- Water soaking into plant roots - g) Run-off water moving across impermeable land - h) Respiration water breathed out of creatures - I) Excretion- water coming out of creatures as solid or liquid waste a) Ingestion- Process of eating.
+Food (carbohydrates, fats, and proteins) is full of needed carbon atoms b) Excretion- Process whereby creatures get rid of solid and liquid waste (contains carbon)

-- 3) Carbon Cycle- Movement of carbon into and out of the geosphere, hydrosphere, atmosphere, and biosphere.
+3) Carbon Cycle- Movement of carbon into and out of the geosphere, hydrosphere, atmosphere, and biosphere.
 Used in EVERY organic molecule.
 Found in every component of cells.
-It is the backbone of EVERYTHING living. - a) Ingestion +Consumption- Process of eating.
-Food (carbohydrates, fats, and proteins) is full of needed carbon atoms - b) Excretion- Process whereby creatures get rid of solid and liquid waste (contains carbon) - c) Photosynthesis- Process where plants take carbon dioxide out of the air to make glucose, a carbohydrate ($C_6H{12}O_6$). - d) Respiration Process where glucose is broken down to release energy and carbon dioxide and water is released back into the atmosphere. - e) Decomposition- The breakdown of dead matter (contains carbon) into simpler substances like carbon dioxide and water which is then released back into atmosphere.
-It is bacteria doing cell respiration. - f) Extraction- the removal of fossil fuels (carbon filled) from the Earth - g) Combustion- Burning (especially carbon-filled fossil fuels) which results in the release of carbon dioxide and water back into the atmosphere. - h) Diffusion The spontaneous movement of CO2 in the air into lakes and oceans - g) Biomineralization The creation of shells (full of carbon) from the dissolved CO2 in sea water - i) Lithification- The creation of carbon filled rock (limestone) from the shells of dead marine organisms
+It is the backbone of EVERYTHING living.

+c) Photosynthesis- Process where plants take carbon dioxide out of the air to make glucose, a carbohydrate ($C_6H{12}O_6$).

+d) Respiration- Process where glucose is broken down to release energy and carbon dioxide and water is released back into the atmosphere.

+e) Decomposition- The breakdown of dead matter (contains carbon) into simpler substances like carbon dioxide and water which is then released back into atmosphere.
+It is bacteria doing cell respiration.

+f) Extraction- the removal of fossil fuels (carbon filled) from the Earth g) Combustion- Burning (especially carbon-filled fossil fuels) which results in the release of carbon dioxide and water back into the atmosphere.

+h) Diffusion- The spontaneous movement of CO2 in the air into lakes and oceans g) Biomineralization- The creation of shells (full of carbon) from the dissolved CO_2 in sea water i) Lithification- The creation of carbon filled rock (limestone) from the shells of dead marine organisms

-Copyright @ Pearson Education, Inc., publishing as Benjamin Cummings.
+Copyright © Pearson Education, Inc., publishing as Benjamin Cummings.

-- 4) Nitrogen Cycle- Movement of nitrogen into and out of the geosphere, hydrosphere, atmosphere, and biosphere. (needed to make protein, DNA, RNA, Enzymes) - a) Ingestion- Process of eating, and the only way creatures can get their nitrogen.
-Nitrogen in food is needed to make proteins, DNA, RNA, enzymes, etc. Nitrogen in the air cannot be breathed in and used by animals because it is in the wrong form. - b) Excretion- the elimination of liquid and solid waste.
-Both are high in nitrogen. - c) Decomposition bacteria break down dead organisms releasing nitrogen into soil or air - d) Denitrification- denitrifying bacteria in the soil turn nitrogen into triple bonded N2 (unusable) and release it into the air - a) Nitrification/ AKA Fixation- turning nitrogen into a useable form (NO2, NO3) so plants can assimilate it through their roots.
-Happens in the soil.
-Lightning and bacteria can perform this process. - b) Assimilation nitrogen soaking into the roots of a plant
+4) Nitrogen Cycle- Movement of nitrogen into and out of the geosphere, hydrosphere, atmosphere, and biosphere. (needed to make protein, DNA, RNA, Enzymes)

+- a) Ingestion- Process of eating, and the only way creatures can get their nitrogen.
+Nitrogen in food is needed to make proteins, DNA, RNA, enzymes, etc. Nitrogen in the air cannot be breathed in and used by animals because it is in the wrong form. - b) Excretion the elimination of liquid and solid waste.
+Both are high in nitrogen. - c) Decomposition- bacteria break down dead organisms releasing nitrogen into soil or air - d) Denitrification denitrifying bacteria in the soil turn nitrogen into triple bonded N2 (unusable) and release it into the air - e) Nitrification Bonding nitrogen with oxygen (NO2, NO3-nitrates) Lightning and bacteria in the soil can perform this process.
+Now plants can use it. - f) Fixation Bonding nitrogen with hydrogen (NH4-ammonia) Lightning and bacteria in the soil can perform this process.
+Now plants can use it. - g) Assimilation (Absorption)- nitrogen soaking into the roots of a plant a) Weathering and erosion release the phosphorus rich compounds trapped in rock back into soil or water b) Plants get phosphorus from soil, (assimilation) and animals get phosphorus by ingesting c) Decomposing bacteria release the phosphorus rich compounds found in animal waste and dead matter back into soil or water d) Phosphorus in water may be assimilated and used by aquatic plants e) Phosphorus enters aquatic animals through ingestion and exits by death/decomposition or excretion.